Well-posedness of minimal dRGT massive gravity: Conclusion and future directions

 \subsection{Acknowledgments}

 We thank Claudia de Rham, Harvey Reall and Andrew Tolley for very helpful discussions.
 This work is supported by STFC Consolidated Grant ST/T000791/1.
 JK is funded by an STFC studentship.
+We are very grateful to the referee of this paper for their careful reading and valuable comments.